Table of Contents

 - What domains of activity can people be elite in?

-- And, what benefits come with being a member of the elite?
+- What benefits come with being a member of the elite?

 The main argument in favor of elitism is that the smartest and strongest people are the best qualified to lead and wield power—that it is in all of our best interests to have the best people at the top.